adityakkpk/Namaste-Javascript/Readme.md

 * With the creation of Global Execution Context, 'this' is also created.

 * At the global level ``` this === window ```

+## Day 6 - undefined vs not defined in JS

+* In memory creation phase variables are assigned 'undefined'.
+Which means variable id declared but it doesnot assign any value.

+* Not defined means, variable is not declared in the peogram.

+* Javascript is a loosely typed lanuage.